 Thomas J. Heidt, Chief Operations Officer

-Thomas J. Heidt is the Chief Operating Officer for the Port of Houston Authority.
+Thomas J. Heidt is the Chief Operating Officer for Port Houston.
 He has responsibility for all operating areas of the port which include Commercial, Finance, Health, Safety, Security, Environmental, Information Technology, Port Infrastructure and Port Operations.

-Mr. Heidt began his longtime career in 1982 at the Port Authority in the Accounting Department, holding management positions in Payroll, Payables, Customer Billing Services and Financial Accounting.
+Mr. Heidt began his longtime career in 1982 at the port in the Accounting Department, holding management positions in Payroll, Payables, Customer Billing Services and Financial Accounting.

 From 1993 to 2005, Mr. Heidt was the Market Development Manager in the Trade Development Division with the responsibility of identifying the opportunities and vulnerabilities in the port’s markets.